t42huang/flask-blog/README.md

 ### Prerequisites

-- Note: the commands in this instruction are for Mac OS, other OS users might need to find equivalent commands to run
+Note: the commands in this instruction are for Mac OS, other OS users might need to find equivalent commands to run

 - have this repository, either via git clone or download & unzip
 - have python3 installed
 - navigiate to this repo, create a virtual environment: `python3 -m venv venv`, where the 2ed `venv` is the name of the virtual environment
 - activate this virtual environment: `source venv/bin/activate`, you should have `(venv)` prefix at your terminal prompt.
 (BTW, to deactivate it, simply run `deactivate`)
-- install `Flask` in this virtual environment: `pip install flask`
+- in this virtual environment, install `Flask` and other dependencies: `pip install flask`, for example:
-- install flask extension:
   - `Bootstrap`: `pip install flask-bootstrap`
   - `Moment`: `pip install flask-moment`
   - `flask-wtf`: `pip install flask-wtf`
   - `SQLALchemy`: `pip install flask-sqlalchemy`
   - Alembic wrapper - `Flask-Migrate`: `pip install flask-migrate`
-    - then run `flask db upgrade` in terminal
+  - `Flask-Mail`: `pip install flask-mail`

+### To have the app up running

-  - `Flask-Mail`: `pip install flask-mail`, then add the following into your `~/.bash_profile`:
+- Mail related configuration - add the following into your `~/.bash_profile`:

 ```bash
 export MAIL_SERVER=<Your Mail SMTP Server>